MaMMoS-project/MagneticMaterialsOntology/src/README.md

 "Magnetism and Magnetic Materials" by J.M.D Coey, Cambridge University Press, 2009.
 "Magnetism II-Materials and Applications" edited by Étienne du Trémolet Lacheisserie, Damien Gignoux, Michel Schlenker,Springer, 2002.
 "Permanent Magnetism" by Ralph Skomski and J.M.D.
 Coey, Institute of Physics Publishing, 1999.

+"Introduction to magnetic materials" by B.D.
+Cullity and C.D.
+Graham, Introduction to magnetic materials, John Wiley & Sons, Second Edition, 2009.

 #### EMMO compatibility
 We use `EMMOntoPy v0.7.2` to describe the magnetic materials ontology.